e2b-dev/e2b-cookbook/examples/nextjs-code-interpreter/README.md

-# Next.js Code Interpreter with streaming
+# Next.js app with LLM + Code Interpreter and streaming

 This example shows how to use the E2B Code Interpreter to execute code in Next.js serverless functions.